Barrel time can really push gin in new directions

 Pushing Gin in new directions with barrel time.

-American white oak is a common barrel used for aging spirits, but other options include French oak, maple, cedar, and hickory.
+American white oak is a common barrel used for aging spirits, with French oak also being relatively common.
 Each type of wood lends its own unique flavors that are considered when deciding the intended flavor of the finished spirit.
-Mainly there are 2 types of barrels which are European oak barrels and American white oak barrels.

 Barrels made up of American oak wood offer caramel and vanilla flavors.
 Barrels made up of European oak wood offer spice and woody flavors.

 The character of this sublime gin is in the layering of the sprightly invigorating botanicals that create our gin range with the sweet red spiced fruits opens this interesting gin, moving into a subtle oak body originating from the barreling process, finishing with a lingering vanilla finish.